States are preparing to receive coronavirus vaccines as early as December 11 - Local News 8

 “We are quite optimistic, actually, that the vaccine is — the data speaks for itself and they’ll be supportive,” Hoge said in a preview clip from a longer interview, set to air on “Dateline” Thursday night.

-Once the US Food and Drug Administration grants EUAs and the US Centers for Disease Control and Prevention makes recommendations on which groups will get the vaccines first, they will be ready to be shipped out, Dr. Moncef Slaoui, Operation Warp Speed chief scientific adviser, said Monday.
+Once the US Food and Drug Administration grants EUAs and the CDC makes recommendations on which groups will get the vaccines first, they will be ready to be shipped out, Dr. Moncef Slaoui, Operation Warp Speed chief scientific adviser, said Monday.
 And that very day or the next, the first immunizations can be administered, he said.

 Panel debates who gets vaccines first

-The decision on who gets the vaccines first will be made by the Advisory Committee on Immunization Practices, a panel of independent advisers to the US Centers for Disease Control and Prevention.
+The decision on who gets the vaccines first will be made by the Advisory Committee on Immunization Practices, a panel of independent advisers to the CDC.
 They’ll meet Tuesday afternoon to vote on the first groups to receive the vaccines.

 “This is an unprecedented vote that ACIP will be making,” said Dr. William Schaffner, a member of the panel since 1982.